abuxton/kbypg/showoff/Demo/Objectives.md

 # Objective of this Demo #
 ## Demonstrating reusable components of Beaker and some valuable companion tool.##

-* Puppetlabs/beaker
+* Puppetlabs/Beaker.
-* Testing environments,  nodes and Vagrant
+* Testing environments,  nodes and Vagrant.
-* rspec_beaker tests
+* rspec_beaker tests.
 * Reusability features.
-* A working demonstration, Puppetlabs-mysqli
+* A working demonstration, Puppetlabs-mysql.
 * Using supported modules.